grafana/grafana/docs/sources/setup-grafana/installation/kubernetes.md

 ## Deploy Grafana OS on Kubernetes

 This section explains how to install Grafana using Kubernetes.
-If you are interested in Grafana Enterprise (not Grafana OS), jump to the [Deploy Grafana Enterprise on Kubernetes](#deploy-grafana-enterprise-on-kubernetes) section.
+If you are interested in the Grafana Enterprise version of this information, see [Deploy Grafana Enterprise on Kubernetes](#deploy-grafana-enterprise-on-kubernetes).

 ### Create a Grafana Kubernetes manifest